Search

 • The Consumer Code , which prohibits any misleading commercial practice and requires clear and precise information.

-Therefore, any advertisement must indicate mandatory elements: sale price, nature of fees, energy performance diagnosis (DPE), living area (for certain properties), and, in the context of rental, the amount of the security deposit and charges.
+Thus, every advertisement must indicate mandatory elements: sale price, nature of fees, energy performance diagnosis (DPE), living area (for certain properties), and, in the context of rental, the amount of the security deposit and charges.

 2.2.
 The question of editorial responsibility

 2.3.
-Obligations of agents and commercial representatives
+The obligations of commercial agents and representatives

 3.1.
-The structure of the networks of agents
+The structure of agent networks

 Agent networks operate differently from traditional agencies.
 They are based on a decentralized model: